williamnguyen-activecyber/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 These bug fixes are expected on preview orgs starting October 25, 2017, and on production orgs starting November 8, 2017.

 * The default ports in the App Wizard in the Developer Console have been changed from `3000` to `8080`.
 (OKTA-144916)
-* When [setting a password via the API](/docs/api/resources/users.html#set-password), spaces or an empty string as the password were incorrectly allowed.(OKTA-140668)
 * An error string was unclear.
 The string is returned when a session times out while waiting for a user to enter MFA credentials during an OpenID Connect `/authorize` call.
 (OKTA-143916)

 ### Does Your Org Have This Change Yet?